pixeltable/pixeltable/README.md

 get cost projections before adding new data and new augmentations.
 * Rely on Pixeltable's automatic versioning and snapshot functionality to protect against regressions and to ensure reproducibility.

+## Contributions & Feedback

+Are you experiencing issues or bugs with Pixeltable?
+File an [Issue](https://github.com/pixeltable/pixeltable/issues).
+</br>Do you want to contribute?
+Feel free to open a [PR](https://github.com/pixeltable/pixeltable/pulls).

 ## :classical_building: License